-Check out our fall 2018 buyer's guide to the 10 best dual extruder 3D printers on the market.
-Plus five 3D printers with dual extrusion upgrades.
+Check out our buyer's guide to the best dual extruder 3D printers on the market right now.
+Plus the most important dual extrusion upgrades.

 The dual extruder 3D printer is a magical beast.
 Allowing you to combine colors and materials with abandon, creating high-quality prints with insane overhangs and dazzling aesthetics, these specialist machines of the desktop 3D printing market are versatile, excellent and worth your attention.